hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-4.md

 * task driver explained

 ---
+name: HashiCorp and Community Task Drivers
 class: compact, col-2
-name: Declaring Tasks, Task Groups, and Task Drivers
 ### HashiCorp Task Drivers
 .smaller[
 - There are 5 task drivers developed and maintained by HashiCorp